suffolklibraries/sljekyll/news/_posts/2019-08-27-libraries-plan-suffolk-libraries-day-events.md

 * A children’s treasure hunt around the town from Clare Library
 * Evening 60s, 70s and 80s Old Skool Disco at Glemsford Library
 * Family history open event at Haverhill Library
-* Apple Day’ with apple-based food, a working apple press and crafts at Long Melford Library
+* 'Apple Day’ with apple-based food, a working apple press and crafts at Long Melford Library
 * Scavenger hunt around the library and a children’s author visit at Sudbury Library

 ## East Suffolk